tmacinc/Maq20_SHED/README.md

 For Maq20:
 Install pymodbus3
 Get the modified MAQ20 api from https://github.com/tmacinc/MAQ20_API_Python.git and install within venv using python setup.py install
+    Or copy the files from dependecies/Updates to maq20 api after installation to update the code.

 Run project for dev purposes from venv terminal using flask run